American Lake

-American Lake is a lake located in Lakewood, Washington at Joint Base Lewis-McChord.
+American Lake is a lake in Lakewood, Washington at Joint Base Lewis-McChord.
 It is the largest natural lake in Pierce County.
 There are two public parks on the large lake: American Lake North Park, and Harry Todd Park.
 Both have lakeside beaches for swimming, or picnicking.
 The first also features a boat launching area; the latter has tennis courts.
 There is a fishing dock located at Harry Todd Park.
 Fishing is a popular activity at American Lake, with cutthroat trout, largemouth bass, rainbow trout, rock bass, smallmouth bass, Sockeye salmon (kokanee) and yellow perch the most sought-after game fish.
 The Washington State Department of Fish and Wildlife regularly monitors the health of the fishery and stocks favored species regularly.